dyanakiev/Skype-M1/README.md

 5. You can now find the `Skype-vX.X.X-arm64.dmg` file inside `Skype-M1/dist` and the `Skype.app` file inside `DiscordSkype-M1/dist/mac-arm64`

-> Alternatively you can run the app directly from source using `yarn start`, but it will be slower as it is intended for development purposes
+> Alternatively you can run the app directly from source using `npm run start`, but it will be slower as it is intended for development purposes

 # FAQ